HassanFouaad/authentication-service/README.md

 # How it works
-- Starting by bootstraping the app, it creates http server and connects to mongodb and redis throught connection/infrastructure layer
+- Starting by bootstraping the app, it creates http server and connects to mongodb and redis through connection/infrastructure layer

 - Client can signup and signin through HTTP requests

 - The controller layer construct the sent client data from the request

-- The service layer handles business the authentication business logic
+- The service layer handles the authentication business logic

 - Repositories layer works as an interface for the database models

 - The app creates jwt token with contains some userdata and the session id

 - The app stores valid sessions in redis key/value store with a referenece to each user

 - When the client tries to access protected route it firstly check the jwt token validation/expiration etc and then retrieves/checks the session from the redis store

 - If session exists in the store, it will be considered as valid session

 - If the protected route requires specific role/permission to be accessed, the application will compare this role/permission to the user role/allowed permissions

 - The app can force invalidating single or more sessions by destroys the session from the redis store

 ## Installation